We Are the WCHA

 WCHA coaches have won 12 of the 27 AHCA Women's Division I National Coach of the Year awards presented since the honor's inception in 1998.

-The WCHA provides fans the opportunity to watch league action throughout the season.
+The WCHA provides fans with the opportunity to watch league action throughout the season.
 Every game hosted by WCHA member institutions, along with the WCHA Final Faceoff, is streamed live and on demand exclusively on B1G+.
 In addition, numerous games throughout the WCHA season are featured regionally on FOX9+ and nationally on the Big Ten Network.

-With eight high-quality institutions producing leaders and champions on and off the ice and playing in front of the sport's best fans, this much is certain: The WCHA - as it has for a quarter century - will remain elite on the ice, while growing the game by providing an exemplary student-athlete and fan experience.
+With eight high-quality institutions producing leaders and champions on and off the ice and playing in front of the sport's best fans, this much is certain: The WCHA - as it has for over a quarter century - will remain elite on the ice, while growing the game by providing an exemplary student-athlete and fan experience.